microsoft/SparseSC/README.md

 the model on all but a hold-out fold, and creating synthetic controls for the held-out fold using the fitted model.

-To implement this scenario, we can use `CV_score` to calculate out-of-sample prediction errors by passing matrices containing (1) the covariates and some or all of the pre-intervention outcomes and (2) the post-intervention outcomes for the control units.
+This cut is called the "controls-only" cut, and to implement this scenario, we can use `CV_score` to calculate out-of-sample prediction errors by passing matrices containing (1) the covariates and some or all of the pre-intervention outcomes and (2) the post-intervention outcomes for the control units.

 ```python
 CV_score(X = x_and_y_pre, # Covariates and pre-intervention outcomes from the control units